stephenangelico/time-on-target/README.md

 TODO: explain PWM booster circuit

-Next stream: Fritzing part creation
+Next stream:
-Take a look at all three breadboard views - where should the connectors be?
-FritzingCheckPart.py expects terminals to be rectangles - can we use the rectangles in the centre of each pin?
-These are in deeply nested groups which serve an unclear purpose.
-Also, the objects currently labelled as the pins and terminals are rendered underneath the backing while in the same group.
-This doesn't make sense!
-If there is to be a group per pin, keep all of parts (paths and rectangles) together in it.
-Clean up the heavily nested groups and see if behaviour in Fritzing is affected.

-Old notes:
-Update metadata in stephena-jst3 - DONE
-Run FritzingCheckPart.py on stephena-jst2 and stephena-jst4 - DONE
-Then edit both first in Inkscape to set layer order and labels - DONE for 2 Then in SciTE to fix object IDs - DONE for 2
-Once parts can be imported, ensure pin assignment is correct - DONE for 2 Save parts and bin - DONE for 2
+Investigate errors in JST4 schematic, then bundle and import Once parts can be imported, ensure pin assignment is correct for JST4 Save parts and bin
 Explore packaging and contributing parts upstream - may need to clean up IDs Swap JSTs on board for correct versions (inc button non-connector) Abolish old breadboard and move all wiring of LCD to stripboard